kubeflow/manifests/docs/release/handbook.md

 - Evaluate which of the reported issues should be release blocking
 - Work on providing bug fixes for release blocking issues
-- Finalize their provided git revision.
+- Create a final git tag.
 It should be stable (not RC) and include fixes for release blocking issues found during this time.

 **Actions for Manifests WG:**